fsr/calendargen/README.md

 3. Run it
     - `calendargen` on the command line

+In case the svg data won`t open correctly, open it with inkscape and export as svg again.

 ## Options

 Per default it creates a calendar from an internal template and saves it to "generated.svg" but this can be configured using command line options.